asco0145/IDEA9103_CreativeCodingProject/README.md

 - 1–3 seconds: The painting appears in a pixelated, fractured state.
 - 3–5 seconds: The full image is revealed as the distortion fades.
 - 5–10 seconds: The background begins to shift in slow, undulating waves, introducing instability and panick.
-- 10+ seconds: Finally, the human begins to spiral out of control, creating an intense focal point.
+- 10-17 seconds: Finally, the human begins to spiral out of control, creating an intense focal point.
+- 17-20 seconds: Blank screen.
+- 20+ seconds: Snowflakes.

-Each stage builds upon the previous one, moving from clarity to distortion to complete psychological unraveling.
+Each stage builds upon the previous one, moving from clarity to distortion to complete psychological unraveling and eventually ends with a calm animation.

 ## Symbolism
 For the wavy, shifting background, I wanted to express a feeling of **instability, panic, and surreal disorientation** — as if the world itself is vibrating with anxiety.
 The gentle waves eventually intensify, reflecting the loss of grounding that the painting communicates so powerfully.